1979 BMW M1

 - Leather Interior

 1979 BMW M1 AHG VIN: WBS 1094 One of 10 AHG M1 Studio cars ever built Number 94 of approximately 453 M1s produced Upgraded 350 horsepower engine This vehicle, number 94 of approximately 453 M1s produced from 1 , was modified in Germany by AHG, formerly the largest BMW dealer in Europe and now owned by BMW.
 Only ten M1s ever received the treatment from the AHG M1 Studio, and most were only available to BMW's factory racers.
 According to quotes from then AHG/BMW Motorsports Division president Peter Gartemann the modifications included: The 3.5 Liter 277 HP was upgraded to 350 HP, racing clutch, special exhaust, front air dam with brake ducts, wider front and rear fenders, side skirts, special rear wing, adjustable height suspension, BBS wheels, Cibie lights, full leather seats and special paint.
+This car also has the unique AHG suede seat inserts and dash-gauge surround.
 The car was sold in stock condition to its first owner from Mainz, Germany in November of 1979.
 In October of 1981 it moved on to what is believed to be the first owners daughter.
 According to AHG it was then sold to an artist who used the car as a canvas featured in expositions and newspapers.
 It returned to AHG in May of 1983, who then fitted the car with their special package.
 The famous German paint shop of Hermann Altmiks was hired to apply the current custom paint scheme.
 The engine was completely rebuilt and now puts out 350hp as opposed the stock rating of 277hp.
 The rebuild was completed 1200km (746 miles) before it was shipped to the US in 1984.
 Since then the car has only covered an additional 6000km (3728 miles.) was purchased by an American collector in November of 1983 from Automobile International in Munich, West Germany.
 It arrived in the US in March of 1984, and received its EPA release letter in December of that year.
 When imported this M1 was modified for DOT compliance, but was released as EPA exempt (not street legal in California).
 Full DOT/EPA documentation is included.
 The NHTSA released the car in 1985, and the car began to appear in shows soon after. was very active in the BMW scene until the late 90's, when it was put in storage as a long term collectable.
 In October of 2012 the M1 was awakened once more, and over $3500 in original BMW parts were used in its resurrection.
 Now in the hands of our dealership the car is receiving a thorough inspection and will be given the care it requires to meet our exacting standards. -

 Clicking the "I Agree" button below serves as my electronic signature consenting to be contacted via email or the phone number I provided here (whether wireless or land line) by LemonFree.Com Inc., by the manufacturer of the vehicle I selected and/or by the Dealer(s) I select (or by the above entities' agents or representatives on their behalf).
 I agree that such contact may include marketing and compass calls from a live agent, artificial or prerecorded voice messages, SMS texts, or use of an automatic telephone dialing system.
 This consent is not required as a condition to purchase services or products.